 The current Night Parrot Recovery Team comprises:

-- Dr Allan Burbidge (Chair) (Principal Research Scientist, WA Department of Parks and Wildlife)
+- Dr Allan Burbidge (Chair) (Principal Research Scientist, WA Department of Biodiversity, Conservation and Attractions)

 - Dr Steve Murphy (Map IT, Lead Night Parrot Researcher)

 - Professor Stephen Garnett (Professor of Conservation and Sustainability, Research Institute for the Environment and Livelihoods, Charles Darwin University, and BirdLife Australia)